-Studen nt: Date: Practic um Site: Reviewed: direct t help yo be revi their personal professional developmer is an important skill.
-This is one skill that professionals can use to not over their entire career.
-The following questions are designed to ou have just finished.
-After you have completed this form, it should reterm.
-In com pleting this form, consider technical, co mmunication, and administrative/management skills.
-1. During this practicum, what new skills this information in your future career s or knowledge have you acquired, and how do you anticipate using ?
-2. Are there any areas where you felt lik e your experience could have been improved?
+Student :: Date: Practicu um Site: Reviewed: their pe rsonal professional development over their nportant skill.
+This is one skill that professionals can use to direct entire career.
+The following questions are designed to help you ished.
+After you have completed this form, it should be reviewed Note: ( Only one self- assessment is needed per terr n.
+In comp pleting this form, consider technical, commu inication, and administrative/management skills.
+1. During this practicum, what new skills or k this information in your future career? nowledge have you acquired, and how do you anticipate using 2 A markle and a market wa awa asian aa gaadd baara baan inaanaan d 2.
+Are there any areas where you felt like yo ur experience could have been improved?

 Self-Assessment continued...

-3. How could the area(s) identified in #2 be improved?
+How could the area(s) identified in #2 be improved?
+3.

-4. Are there additional skills that you feel you need to develop further?
+Are there additional skills that you feel you need to develop further?